jlem/WebDevChallenge/README.md

 * Create a web app that lets authenticated users post tweets to your Twitter account.
 * Build a Reddit bot that follows you around and gives you random compliments when you post.
 * Display LinkedIn work experience on a page trough its API.
+* Use the Spotify API to search for a particular song or artist and create a webpage with details on that particular song/artist.

 ### Auth and Sessions
 * Traditional form-based identifier/password.